|Position:||Senior Associate Director of Athletics / COO|

 Brendan Sullivan is in his third full academic year at the College of the Holy Cross in 2017-2018, and currently serves as the senior associate director of athletics and chief operating officer.
 He joined the Crusaders in February of 2015, initially as the associate director of athletics for finance and business and chief financial officer.

 Sullivan is responsible for leading all financial and business operations, with an emphasis on strategic financial planning, optimum resource allocation, programmatic fiscal strength, budget forecasting and proper monitoring of financial process and procedures.
-He also oversees the areas of strength and conditioning, sports medicine and equipment, and serves as the departmental liaison with human resources, in addition to supervising for the football, men's basketball, women's basketball, field hockey and softball programs.
+He also oversees the areas of strength and conditioning, sports medicine and equipment, and serves as the departmental liaison with human resources, in addition to supervising for the football, men's basketball, women's basketball and softball programs.

 Sullivan came to Holy Cross from Stonehill College, where he served as the director of athletics for six and a half years.
 Under his direction, Stonehill finished in the top three of the Northeast-10 Conference Presidents' Cup standings for six straight years, including a run of three-straight Presidents' Cup titles from 2009-2010 through 2011-2012.
 The Skyhawks were also successful in the classroom under Sullivan's leadership, twice receiving the NCAA Division II Presidents' Award for Academic Excellence, while achieving an academic success rate of 97 percent or better every year.